 Not knowing how we will pay the next bill, what food to eat, whether I will be deported to Ghana or be allowed to stay in the US.

-I came to the US on a student Visa, did not maintain my status by staying in school because of financial reasons out of my control, and I got arrested and processed through deportation proceedings.
+I came to the US on a student Visa.
+I did not maintain my status by staying in school because of financial reasons out of my control, and I got arrested and processed through deportation proceedings.

-I never thought I will be arrested for deportation proceedings (I knew it was possible but the chances of it happening were very unlikely), but this was one of the lemons life through at us.
+I never thought I would be arrested or threatened with deportation (I knew it was possible but the chances of it happening were very unlikely), but this was one of the lemons life through at us.

-This happened in the 4th month of our marriage and took about a year for all my paperwork to go through.
+This happened in the 4th month of our marriage and took about a year to eighteen months for all my paperwork to go through.

-Due to not being a US resident or Citizen, I was not allowed to work, meaning we had to depend on Ashley’s income.
+Due to not being a US resident or Citizen, I was not allowed to work, meaning we had to depend on Ash’s income.

 Which by the way was not a lot, even though she worked 3 different jobs.

-It took about a year for me to actually work.
+It took about a year for me to actually be allowed to work.
 You can imagine the emotional and mental adjustment we, especially I, had to make in that first year.
 Plus all the other marriage adjustments newlyweds have to make.